iffy/iffy.github.com/_drafts/book.md

         if (this.href.indexOf(location.hostname) === -1) {
             $(this).attr({
                 target: "_blank",
-                title: "Opens in a new window"
+                title: "Opens in a new window",
+                rel: "noopener noreferrer",
             });
         }
     })